Reyes123212/SeansLifeArchive_Images_AdCap_Y2026/RepoData/Description/GitHub/README.txt

-📚️ A repository for showcasing my knowledge of the QuakeC programming language, and continuing to learn the language.
+💰️2️⃣️0️⃣️2️⃣️6️⃣️🎮️🖼️ The module for my life story project that contains my AdVenture Capitalist (AdCap) images from the year 2026.